Saurabh641444/PID-Tuning-by-LSTM-Algorithm/README.md

 The main of this project is prove that LSTM algorithm can be used replace PID controller.
 ## Technology used:- NLP
 ## Programming Language used:- Python
-## Libraries used:- TCLAB, Tenserflow
+## Libraries used:- TCLAB, Tenserflow,Numpy,Pandas and Matpplotlib
 ## Group members
 1. Saurabh Jejurkar
 2. Atharva Ingle